Best Pool Heat Pumps (2026)

 Pentair UltraTemp 140 vs Hayward HeatPro VS

-Pick Pentair UltraTemp 140 if: you want the most bulletproof premium unit with the best warranty and service coverage.
+Pick Pentair UltraTemp 140 if: you want the most bulletproof premium unit with the best warranty, the most BTU, and the widest service coverage.

-Pick Hayward HeatPro VS if: you run the heater a lot and want inverter efficiency and the quietest operation.
+Pick Hayward HeatPro VS if: you run the heater a lot and want inverter efficiency and the quietest operation — and you're buying through a dealer anyway.

 Premium installer brands vs DTC Amazon brands

-Premium units (Pentair, Hayward, AquaCal, Raypak) deliver higher steady-state COP, 100% titanium exchangers, automation integration, and dealer-backed warranties — but cost ~$4,200-$5,800 plus install and aren't on Amazon.
-DTC brands (FibroPool, Aquastrong, Varpoolfaye, DOEL) cost ~$800-$3,500, ship to your door, and now offer inverter + WiFi, but with thinner warranties and smaller service networks. [src3, src1, src5]
+Premium units (Pentair, Hayward, AquaCal, Raypak) deliver higher steady-state COP, 100% titanium exchangers, automation integration, and dealer-backed warranties — but list at $5,080-$6,999 on Amazon (dealer quotes are usually lower) plus install.
+DTC brands (FibroPool, AQUASTRONG, Varpoolfaye, DOEL) cost $749-$2,500, ship to your door, and now offer inverter + WiFi, but with thinner warranties and smaller service networks.
+The 2026 price gap is roughly 3x. [src3, src1, src5]

 Pick a premium brand if: it's a large pool, you want long warranty + local service, and budget allows.